akiomiyao/ped/README.md

 \# ln -s /usr/local/bin/perl5 /usr/bin/perl
 will be required, if you run the PED script on computer cluster with FreeBSD.

-## Simple instruction for bidirectional method
+## Instruction for bidirectional method
 - At first, set up reference data is required.
   % perl mkref.pl reference
   For example,